eoap/quickwin-inline-code/README.md

 # Application Package Quickwin with inline code

+This repository contains a simple Python application `app.py` including a simple unit test as a demonstration of a "real" yet very simple Python EO application.

+This `app.py` is added to a CWL template as inline code that is staged and executed in a container.

 ## Generate the Application Package with the inline code

 Update the Application Package template `workflow.cwl.template` with the Python `app.py` as the inline code to run: